FreeCAD/FreeCAD/AI_POLICY.md

 # FreeCAD AI Policy

-With recent developments in AI technology it is becoming clear that AI technology will have a big impact on Open Source projects including FreeCAD.
+With recent developments in the field of AI it is becoming clear that AI technology will have a big impact on Open Source projects including FreeCAD.
 This document outlines the core project values regarding the technology and acts as the compass that should guide us in decisions concerning AI.
 With this policy, the FreeCAD developer community **puts people in the first row** while **acknowledging the concerns**.
 It enforces **contributions with humans in the driver seat** and raises awareness of **fully open and frugal AI**.

 We expect from our contributors: